barboraberkova/english-for-designers/homework-11.md

 For the accent paints, I chose sage green, blue and a vibrant pink.
 They act as startegic visual cues that guide the user's journey, much like a painter leads an audience across canvas.
 ![painting of colors](img/colors.png)

+#### Mixing the Palette
+After defining the colors, I focused on the interface's structural elements to ensure the experience remained both clean and highly functional.

+I chose SF Pro Display as my primary typeface for its neutral character and simplicity.
+It doesn't demand attention, it is easy to read so it is a perfect combination of what clean design requires.

+- Legibility as a Priority: SF Pro Display ensures every word is readable at a glance, even in the low-light environment of a gallery.

+- Functional Minimalism: Every button and asset was designed to be intuitive, allowing the user to navigate with zero learning curve.

+- A Quiet Companion: By stripping away unnecessary visual fluff, I ensured the app remains a humble frame for Shaun Tan’s surrealist masterpieces.